 I have tested the sensitivity of these results extensively.
 Table 2 presents over twenty alternative estimates of the key coefficients, as well as the coefficient on regional trade arrangements.
-(Table A4 is a partial analogue for the fixed effects estimator.)
+(Table A5 is a partial analogue for the country-pair fixed effects estimator.)
 The first three rows tabulate the coefficients when the three institutions are added one by one to the gravity model instead of jointly.
 The fourth row allows for separate coefficients for each of the ten regional trade associations (instead of a single common effect).
-The next two rows split the sample by time, the following three cut the sample by income class, and then five different regions are excluded in turn.17 The following five rows contain cross-sectional evidence taken at decadal intervals.
+The next two rows split the sample by time, the following three cut the sample by income class, and then five different regions are excluded in turn.
+15 The following five rows contain cross-sectional evidence taken at decadal intervals.
 The year effects are dropped, and then a comprehensive set of country effects (to be distinguished from country-pair effects) are added.
 The next row shows the effect of weighting the least squares estimates by (the log product of the country-pairs') real GDP.
 The last two rows tabulate coefficient estimates for dynamic models.
 The Prais-Winsten model includes an autoregressive error (the residual autocorrelation coefficient is reported in the left column), while the next row uses the Arellano-Bond estimator to include a lag of the dependent variable in the model.
-Finally, the last row uses as instrumental variables for membership, the product, sum and maximum of the country-pairs' values for: democracy, polity, freedom, political rights, and civil rights.18 While these variables are plausibly exogenous, they are poorly correlated with membership so that the IV results fit poorly (although joint OECD membership continues to exert a strong positive effect on trade).
+Finally, the last row uses as instrumental variables for membership, the product, sum and maximum of the country-pairs' values for: democracy, polity, freedom, political rights, and civil rights.
+16 While these variables are plausibly exogenous, they are poorly correlated with membership so that the IV results fit poorly (although joint OECD membership continues to exert a strong positive effect on trade).

 The key results seem quite robust.
 In particular, the effects of membership in the GATT/WTO and IMF remain small (the latter are usually negative), while the OECD and regional trade associations seem to exert strong positive effects on trade.
-When country effects are added, the effect of the GATT/WTO becomes economically and statistically significant.
-All estimates are somewhat higher when the within estimator is used (in Table A4).
-Generally speaking though, OECD and regional trade association membership exert much stronger effects on trade than GATT/WTO and especially IMF membership.19
+When country-pair or country fixed effects are added, the effect of the GATT/WTO is economically and statistically significant.
+That is, joining the GATT/WTO has a more robust positive impact on trade than merely belonging to it.
+Further, the effects of GATT/WTO and IMF membership seem to diminish over time (consistent with Rose, 2002), while those of OECD membership seem to rise.
+Generally speaking though, OECD and regional trade association membership exert much stronger effects on trade than GATT/WTO and especially IMF membership.
+17

 Is it really possible that the OECD has a strong positive effect on trade?
 While the Marshall plan certainly affected the OEEC in the 1940s and 1950s, does its influence persist years later?
-A little light can be shed on this issue via an event study.
-Figure 1 shows the trade effects of OECD accession on the twelve countries that joined between 1950 and 1998, using the ratio of exports plus imports to GDP taken from the Penn World Table 6.20 I show the raw data beginning five years before accession and ending two years afterwards.21 I also present the residual of openness from regressions on the logs of population and real GDP per capita, simply and with year and country effects.
+A little light can be shed on this issue by examining aggregate trade with an event study.
+Figure 1 shows the effect of OECD accession on total trade of the twelve countries that joined between 1950 and 1998, using the ratio of multilateral exports plus imports to GDP ("openness") taken from the Penn World Table 6.
+18 I show the raw data beginning five years before accession and ending two years afterwards.
+19 I also present the residual of openness from regressions on the logs of population and real GDP per capita, simply and with year and country effects.
 All four graphs show at least a tendency for trade to grow more quickly after accession; results before accession are less clear.
 Still, the small number of OECD accessions means that this evidence should not be over-interpreted.